 “It was a very young tour this year,” he says.
 He’s also noticed that the female-to-male ratio of the crowd is shifting.
 “You look at the audience today, and its always the girls who come first.
 Back when it started in ’95, it was a guy show - it was punk rock.
 But now [there are more] girls; they tend to be about 14 to 17 years old, maybe they were into One Direction or something, and now they’re looking for the next phase of music.”

-With a statement like that, I'm immediately drawn to write Lyman off as a little condescending when it comes to younger female music fans, but the more we speak the more I realise it's partly just an awkward choice of words.
-He’s the first to admit that he’s “three or four generations away” from both the bands and the fans at Warped, and while he does use generalisations, they’re quite often just that - figures of speech.
+With a statement like that, I'm immediately drawn to write Lyman off as a condescending old fool when it comes to younger female music fans, but the more we speak the more I realise it's partly a foolish lack of awareness.
+He’s the first to admit that he’s “three or four generations away” from both the bands and the fans at Warped, and while he does use generalisations, they’re quite often just that - idiotic figures of speech.

 As tempting as it is to keep raising Warped's many problems with Lyman, it would be unfair to also rubbish the tour’s achievements throughout its twenty-year life.
 It’s widely credited as the platform from which numerous bands found mainstream success, and isn’t afraid to stray outside of the punk-rock genre to find performers - Katy Perry’s first tour was on Warped 2008, and Eminem has also played.
 Lyman is still as passionate about seeing bands make the big time now as he was when he started.

 “Take Pierce The Veil,” he says.
 “They weren’t an overnight success.
 They were around almost ten years before their sound worked.
 But if you’re not a nice band and you don’t have people rooting for you, you won’t get those chances.
 [Nice people] are the ones I believe should get a chance to stay in the game.”